When you don't like wind...

 Zealandia in a sanctuary for native birds and other wildlife.
 Despite being on the edge of town, it's a world away from the hustle of the CBD.
 Visitors can try a short walk or a full-day walk, and there are also tracks suitable for people with mobility issues.
 It's a lovely way to experience the native flora and fauna of New Zealand without leaving town.
 Or camping.
 Or getting dirty.

 Hungry?
 Try Rata café on site.
 An entry fee applies.
 Parking is limited so grab the free shuttle from the I-site in the CDB or the top of the Cable Car.
-Or hop on buses 3 or 23 from the CBD.

 Take the kids (or yourself) to Wellington Zoo